fkarg/fkarg.github.io/staged/brain-work.md

 second edition.
 I am not sure which answer I would prefer.

-### Subtle passive-aggressive misandry
+### Noticable misandry
-Lowkey misandry is everywhere.
+Lowkey misandry is noticable everywhere.
 I have no issue with two of the three protagonists (we follow one for a chapter, cycling through them) being woman.
 Their problems and mistakes are framed in innocent ways, with them rarely being at fault, or the cause being excusable.
-However, The male protagonist is described as having straight up anger issues, and his mistakes make him seem like a bad person at times.
+However, The male protagonist is described as having straight up anger issues, and his mistakes make him seem like a bad person more often than not.
 I did not feel comfortable reading how he 'supposedly' thinks or acts.

 Her hate for men shines through in several instances, even though she is quite subtle about it.
 I would be happy to read stories in a neutral framing.
 The way